zwicker-group/py-pde/docs/source/getting_started.rst

 trackers include
-:class:`~pde.trackers.trackers.ProgressTracker` (display simulation progress), :class:`~pde.trackers.trackers.PlotTracker` (display images of the simulation), and :class:`~pde.trackers.trackers.LengthScaleTracker` (calculating typical length scales of the state over time).
+:class:`~pde.trackers.trackers.ProgressTracker` (display simulation progress), :class:`~pde.trackers.trackers.PlotTracker` (display images of the simulation), and :class:`~pde.trackers.trackers.SteadyStateTracker` (aborting simulation when a stationary state is reached).
 Others can be found in the :mod:`~pde.trackers.trackers` module.
 Moreover, we provide :class:`~pde.storage.memory.MemoryStorage` and :class:`~pde.storage.file.FileStorage`, which can be used as trackers